Leadership in Advocacy, Under-resourced Communities and Health Equity (LAUnCH) Track

 The LAUnCH Track provides a supportive and cohesive learning community that focuses on improving the health of under-resourced children.
-Residents in LAUnCH Track develop knowledge and skills in health policy, advocacy, community health care delivery, addressing social determinants of health, and becoming community leaders.
-The training for the LAUnCH Track is integrated with the overall pediatrics residency program to ensure excellence in the attainment of clinical skills and to allow residents the opportunity to work with CN’s top-rated primary care, hospitalist, and subspecialist physicians.
+Residents in the LAUnCH Track develop knowledge and skills in health policy, advocacy, community healthcare delivery, addressing social determinants of health, and becoming community leaders.
+The training for the LAUnCH Track is integrated with the overall pediatrics residency program to ensure excellence in the attainment of clinical skills and to allow residents the opportunity to work with CNH’s top-rated primary care, hospitalist, and subspecialist physicians.
 The inpatient portions of the LAUnCH Track are similar to those of the Categorical Track.
 The fundamental difference in this track is the 6 LAUnCH-specific rotations, the community-based clinical training experiences, and the community-focused scholarly project.
 Given our program’s location in the nation’s capital, LAUnCH Track residents have unparalleled access to the local and federal government and to advocacy organizations, including national organizations with their headquarters in Washington, D.C.
-This gives our residents the opportunity to have unique advocacy experiences with groups that are influencing not only local policy but also national policy for children and health care.
+This gives our residents the opportunity to have unique advocacy experiences with groups that are influencing not only local policy but also national policy for children and healthcare.

 The goals of the LAUnCH Track are centered on the eight-core competencies of community pediatrics as described by the American Academy of Pediatrics:

 - Grasp the breadth of diversity inherent in the pediatric population and be familiar with health-related implications of cultural beliefs and practices of groups represented in the community